 Once the Stack is in the editor, you will see three components.
-The Container on the outside wrapping a single Slide, and the Slide wrapping a single Answer.
-The container is purple, the slides have a black border around them, and answers have a white border around them.
-There are also blue buttons that will allow you to add more slides to the container or add more answers to a single slide.
+The main Siphon stack wrapping a single Slide stack and an Answer stack inside of the slide.
+Slides have a thick purple border around them to help keep them visually separated from one another.
+There are also blue buttons that add more slides to the Siphon stack or add more answers to a single slide.

 2. Change the text “What do you want to ask?”, found above the answer, and replace it with a relevant question.

 In this example we will ask “What is your name?”.

 Now we need to set up how the form users will reply to this answer.
 Since the answer will be unique we need to use an input field.
 By default the answer is set to “Clickable Content”, to change it:

 3. Click on the answer stack to bring up its settings panel to the right of the editor.
 Change the option Answer Type to “Input Field”.